 Harpy Hybrid Review is an online literary journal that celebrates the many and varied ways literary and poetic expression can be combined.

 We seek works that are hybrid or cross-genre in form as well as visual art, including but not limited to prose poems, lyric essays, translations, song lyrics, diagrams, ekphrastic poems, multilingual work, broadsides, erasures, found poems, comics, collages, photography, etc.—not to be showy, but simply because they cannot be expressed in any other way.

 We seek to publish established and new writers, social justice and lyric works—anything that makes us look at the world in a different way.
 We appreciate humor, heartache, biting commentary, and dreamy surrealism.
 We like action and reverie.

-Janel N. Galnares (formerly Janel Spencer) is a poet and teacher.
-She graduated from San Diego State University with her MFA in Creative Writing/Poetry, and is Coordinator of Curriculum and Instruction for ROSE Academies Charter Schools in Tucson, Arizona.
+Janel Galnares is a poet and teacher.
+She graduated from San Diego State University with her MFA in Creative Writing – Poetry.
+She has been teaching writing and creative writing in secondary and post-secondary schools for 8 years.
 Her poetry and translations have appeared in Poetry International, riverbabble, Madwoman Etc, TSPJ, and the San Diego Poetry Annual.

 Lynn Finger, Editor